 Aimed at developing conceptual and philosophical ideas in each individual’s work.
 A range of thoughts in different disciplines from science to religion and literature is discussed to provoke deeper exploration into individual points of view.
 In-class work facilitates exploration of the day’s topic and students work in any medium.Prerequisite: FF 162

 Throughout history some of the most eloquent responses to events of the times were images.
 From Goya and Daumier to Sue Coe and Mel Chin, artists have shown the significance of events in ways that words can't.
 Beyond just illuminating important relationships and power structures, art points to significance on an emotional level and reveals what it's like to be alive in this time.
-Each class will begin with a discussion of the week's events, linking them to ongoing issues and looking at ways that our different backgrounds and personal life story influence the way we view current events.
-Class time will be used to develop a piece based on the discussion which will be discussed at the end.
+Each class begins with a discussion of the week's events, linking them to ongoing issues and looking at ways that our different backgrounds and personal life story influence the way we view current events.
+Students then develop a piece based on the discussion.
 Out of class time is devoted to completing a series on an area of particular interest.

 Students are assisted in developing a personal direction in any fine arts medium or combination of media.
 This course provides the opportunity to explore the initiation of a sustained body of work in preparation for the senior independent program.
 Attendance at all critiques and at least 12 hours of committed effort per week are mandatory.
 Instruction through regularly scheduled individual and group critiques.Junior level General Fine Arts majors only